originalfoo/UX2/README.md

 Any of the pin variants will suffice, unless you need additional I2C buses in which case use **UX2-I2C pin variant**.

-When chaining multiple I2C devices on the same interface, remember to keep track of power consumption on the `3V3` pin.
+Remember to keep track of power consumption on the `3V3` pin.

 ### 1-Wire devices